 The Student Computer Center is a computer laboratory that provides unlimited use of computers, high speed internet access, color printing, scanners, course software, CD-RW-DVD combo, Microsoft Office, as well as eleven Macintosh computers loaded with the most current Digital Art software.
 The Student Computer Center also offers faxing and copying services at a minimal charge to students.
 To use the Student Computer Center, students must register for Learning Skills G922.

 Tutorial and Learning Center

 Academic support is available to all GWC students in the classes for which they are currently enrolled.
 The Tutorial and Learning Center provides the following services:

 - Individual appointments

 Additional support services include: review sessions before major exams, study skills videos, as well as self-help pamphlets and literature.
 The Tutorial and Learning Center is located in the Learning Resource Center room 129.
 For hours and additional information please call 714-895-8904 or visit goldenwestcollege.edu/tutoring/.

-The Math Readiness Program encompasses MATH G010, Elementary Algebra, and MATH G030, Intermediate Algebra, which provides the entry-level Math knowledge, skills, and techniques required to enter upper-level Math sections.
-This program focuses attention on student-specific needs, tutoring, and other support programs to assist students in becoming successful in their Math course, and lays the foundation for the advanced/transfer Math courses.
+The Developmental Math Program encompasses MATH G010, Elementary Algebra, MATH G030, Intermediate, MATH G040, Accelerated Elementary and Intermediate Algebra, and MATH G080, Pre-statistics, which provides the entry-level math knowledge, skills, and techniques required to enter upper-level math sections.
+This program focuses attention on student-specific needs, tutoring, and other support programs to assist students in becoming successful in their math course, and lays the foundation for the advanced/transfer math courses.